Exclusive - Funds could face market curbs after lobbying backfires

 World leaders wanted supervision of all parts of the financial system reviewed after the 2007-09 financial crisis resulted in taxpayers having to bail out many banks, at a cost of trillions of dollars.

 The FSB proposed in January that individual funds with over $100 billion in assets should face tougher, yet-to-be-detailed scrutiny.
-This threshold captures 14 funds, all in the United States.
+This threshold captures 14 funds, all in the U.S..

 The industry responded by saying the FSB proposals which focussed solely on the size of funds were too simplistic.
 It questioned why fund managers were being targeted since, it argued, they were not responsible for the crisis.